 The principal aim of intercultural education is to promote and to develop the capacities of interaction and communication between youth and the world that surrounds them.

 One of the founding principles of the European Union is respect for its diversity.
 The upheavals of European history show the importance of protecting national minorities and allowing different religious, cultural, linguistic and ethnic identities to flourish.
 The peace and stability enjoyed by the EU over the last half century is largely due to this pluralism.

 In simpler and more concrete terms, intercultural learning education has to foster: openness to the other, active respect for difference, mutual comprehension, active tolerance, validating the cultures present, providing equality of opportunities, fighting discrimination.

 In the context of youth work the following topics are usually considered when organizing trainings.
-In the “Culture Trip” mobile training game developed within the project we have tried to focus more or less on all of these aspects:
+In the “Kultura path” mobile training game developed within the project we have tried to focus more or less on all of these aspects:

 - understanding cultural difference;

 - learning about traditions of other cultures;

 - interesting and useful information about various nationalities and cultures;